liruihan000/game_engine/README.md

 <div align="center">

 **DSL-Driven, Zero-Code Game Platform**
-*Add new games by writing YAML files, not code*
+*Add new games by one sentence, not code*

 </div>